 What about servicing & tyres?

-This ride is approximately 6,000 miles and so we do not organise any service points for the bikes or to pick up new tyres.
+This ride is approximately 6,000 miles and so it is not necessary to service your bike or to pick up new tyres.
 You must ensure that your motorcycle has had a full service prior to arriving and has new tyres.
-Tyre choice is your responsibility but we do provide advice on this at our Pre-Expedition Meeting.
+Tyre choice is your responsibility but we do discuss the options relating to tyres at our Pre-Expedition Meeting.

 Is it difficult to get fuel?